wp-plugins/speed-contact-bar/README.txt

 First release for just trying it

 == Upgrade Notice ==

+= 1.9.3 =
+Successfully tested with WordPress 4.1

 = 1.9.2 =
 Successfully tested with WordPress 4.0, added icons for plugin search